blob451/Pool-Game/README.md

 - Power indicator: a semi-transparent blue bar overlays the cue, increasing in length with drag.
 Max power occurs when drag reaches ⅓ of cue length for intuitive control.
 - UI feedback: cursor changes to pointer during aiming, with on-screen prompts guiding placement, aiming, and power selection.
 - Interactivity: before the break, the cue ball can be placed; after, drag to aim and release to shoot.

+## Stage 6: Cue Ball Foul & Re-Spotting

+- When the cue ball is pocketed, it is automatically re-spotted in the D area after all balls stop.
+- Player is prompted to drag and place the cue ball before resuming play.
+- Logic prevents overlap with other balls and restores all normal mechanics for the next turn.